 EDD Disaster-Related Services

 The California Employment Development Department (EDD) provides a variety of services to individuals and businesses affected by disasters in California.
-EDD staff located throughout the state are often called upon to lend a hand at Local Assistance Centers established by the California Governor’s Office of Emergency Services (Cal OES) who provide:
+EDD staff located throughout the state are often called upon to lend a hand at Local Assistance Centers or Disaster Recovery Centers established by the California Governor’s Office of Emergency Services (Cal OES) or federal authorities.